ghalliday553/Arbitrary_Precision_Integer_Library/README.txt

 "INVALID OPERATION" message.

 Notes:
-- All bitwise operations will equivalent to that of a twos-compliment system
+- All bitwise operations will be equivalent to that of a twos-compliment system.
-- All logical operators will produce either a value of "1" or "0"
+- All logical operators will produce either a value of "1" or "0".

 DEMO:

-demo.py contains a series of tests used to display and validate the calculator.
+The demo python program contains a series of tests used to display and validate example calculator inputs.

-Notes:
-- demo.py must be ran using python3